bobrossrtx/virtcomp/docs/usage/README.md

-# VirtComp Usage Documentation
+# DemiEngine Usage Documentation

-This section provides user guides for programming the VirtComp virtual computer.
+This section provides user guides for programming the DemiEngine virtual computer.
 Learn how to write programs, use the instruction set, and interact with devices.

 ## Table of Contents